 - Funeral expenses are paid to a maximum of $6,000.00.

-Contact one of our personal injury lawyers for a free consultation now.
+Contact one of our personal injury lawyers to learn more about how to begin an “Accident Benefits Claim” and receive your free consultation now.